severikasurinen/automated-lights/README.md

-# automated-lights
+# Cheap Automated Lights
-Code for the automated lights project in https://youtu.be/z_kRzf3jR3M
+The code was made for an automated lights project on YouTube: https://youtu.be/z_kRzf3jR3M

+...

+To upload the code to your Arduino, download the folder above and open the code inside with Arduino IDE.